 76, owned by the Phillips 66 Company, receives its fuel from ConocoPhillips.
 ConocoPhillips develops and produces crude oil and natural gas, and it sources these elements from 17 countries.
 In addition to 76, ConocoPhillips supplies gas for two other TOP TIER licensed retail brands: Conoco and Phillips 66.

 TOP TIER is considered the premier standard for gasoline performance.
-For gasoline to be considered TOP TIER, it must meet certain standards.
-These standards were developed by major auto manufacturers to ensure that the fuel you put in your vehicle allows for the engine to perform at its best.
-Non TOP TIER fuels can result in a lesser driving experience: less power, less miles per gallon.
+For gasoline to be considered TOP TIER, it must meet certain standards developed by a group of major auto manufacturers to ensure that — regardless of octane level — the fuel you put in your vehicle allows the engine to perform at its best.

-TOP TIER licensed brands, like 76, use a higher level of detergent additives that help prevent buildup of negative engine deposits.
-This enhances overall car performance.
+TOP TIER licensed brands like 76 use a high level of detergent additives that help prevent the buildup of negative engine deposits.
+These additives enhance overall car performance.

 The EPA sets its own standards for gasoline; fuels that only meet the EPA’s requirements often have fewer and lower-quality additives than TOP TIER gas.
 This can lead to the buildup of deposits in fuel injectors, intake valves, and combustion chambers and can negatively impact the car’s responsiveness and engine performance.
 Additionally, it can create pollutants that hinder the vehicle’s emissions system.
 Automotive industry professionals and the American Automobile Association (AAA) recommend drivers fill up with TOP TIER gas.

 It is worth noting that while some gasoline retailers are not TOP TIER certified, they may have their own standards and formulation of additives that still exceed those set by the EPA.